alnoki/AAAAAA/doc/index.rst

    * If using :xref:`Linux`, you probably already know where to look...

 #.
 Type :command:`python` and hit :kbd:`return`

+   * If this doesn't work then you probably don't have :xref:`Python`, but you can get it by downloading
+     :std:doc:`Miniconda <conda:user-guide/install/download>`

 #.
 Copy and paste the below contents to the command line then hit
    :kbd:`return`::